korbonits/korbonits.github.io/_posts/2015-06-28-Torch-bleeding-edge-DNN-research.md

 $ th sample.lua cv/lm_lstm_epoch1.73_1.9188.t7
 ```

->nned posted, his bind.
+> nned posted, his bind.
 He are so had.
 Mishing not eumal dy saye
->gap, Jesmotition, Hefleston foum his isence, Bloom, the peptlemer and callidant or yame of cersainitien.
+> gap, Jesmotition, Hefleston foum his isence, Bloom, the peptlemer and callidant or yame of cersainitien.
 With Redellosy
->Wisco oum for con.
-Maldrear sailly of exchochened liaty that in throum munders anutetoH icatiped _Koumban of falles aroumedupacelly)_ Jal.
+> Wisco oum for con.
+Maldrear sailly of exchochened liaty that in throum munders anutetoH icatiped \_Koumban of falles aroumedupacelly)\_ Jal.
 Noceping fer scontactrents?
 >
->--Comanen, felliits.
+> --Comanen, felliits.
 >  Shourd comentlaned
->on or whal onverfoul of wappen in that blinking awdactire of like
+> on or whal onverfoul of wappen in that blinking awdactire of like
->a bancaserable with m.
+> a bancaserable with m.
 Joy, E!
 I,, dlodnce good thet?
 Stubre he owald few of cloum.
 THy and more of
->the
+> the
->varss spewing how.
+> varss spewing how.
 What?
+>
+> ut the brom in Bock Murigens, what earte up  vore.
+> Herrom Goloonhy
+> crarks of the time he burth for me fleeterelfs him.
+>
+> --Claper I saum.
+Learked of thit?
+>
+> --On a silthing by smolled in Dra0 Comes beard.
+>
+> Bliest \_Ceven te moune, Frambly, sears have the druck, turt, some, Manch Cire u'blow.
+I house I west and yes?
+I'res
+> babladgow.
+Jneess of combolast and meeye.\_ Maloraga\_.
+>
+> You cipet dought
+> who
+> ca
+> sumper herd claused.
+Lyformselting tumper.
+Ithere.
+>
+> He your after urot!
+> Swort up he siblar cappitites.
+Quains\_ life to a sude her coucting then
+> feose, it wattersing thinsarding oot
+> of
+> Dostle\_)\_ Who one sporial
+> sp.
+Butnen it the sapined by Gulleruust pursan, Muss?
+Mome Ponain's.
+Jesoliy, \_10 Excudis amored he's yel. \_Thobe and pricty.
+>
+> I movery's to.
+>
+>
+>  moned her have coman 4Dakit them man her are to yeard took to Detrarn yound more, Woundackel.
+And the bgoinalius Parman's bushove bifferly,
+> larging toost)\_ Goine of the nothing any suppencede\_ lictedy groveby)\_
+>
+> \_(Werrical mentovatubaly alking flames of conson
+> is was diys.
+> Hat, they'ke of dest jegcises corsay:
+>
+> \_Wemstan's naks 107rearminal gruttell and here to gusrouted or shunonil on that the to in temhord beasing hay Lovely, Mn Purninat.
+>
+> U telloss aster.
+Dewained.
+Setherades)\_ Hishur hand, Drisim, Hell Twander thack
+> \_Dousfuar prosy, doneson.
+Mound deatingsed, that pibst it on melughands and smul I make to enel in the comuty he and butterelan
+> and

 I recognize some words in there!
 Wow, this almost looks like Finnegans Wake[^0] and we're just getting started.
 Or perhaps some form of primordial English/Anglo-Saxon.
-Leopold Bloom is in there, "Jesmotition" seems like a play on "Jesuit", and it's formatting italics properly in markdown with two `_` (though it did not close its parentheses property... yet).
+Leopold Bloom is in there, "Jesmotition" seems like a play on "Jesuit", and it's occasionally formatting italics properly in markdown with two `_` (though it did not close its parentheses properly... yet).

 Here's the best sample, after 50 training epochs.
 Ulysses is about ~1.5mb in size, so fairly small.
 Smaller than Karpathy's Shakespeare contactenated training/validation file of ~4.4mb.
 The lowest validation error that was captured was after 17 epochs (after which it started to slightly overfit... the default parameters are small!).